Positive COVID-19 test rates top 25% in some U.S. Midwest states

 At the same time that positive test rates are climbing in the Midwest, cases and hospitalizations are setting records in those states.

-In the last week, five Midwest states have reported record one-day rises in new infections - Minnesota, Montana, South Dakota, Wisconsin and Wyoming.
+In the past week, seven states in the Midwest and western region have reported record one-day rises in new infections - Minnesota, Montana, Oregon, South Dakota, Utah, Wisconsin and Wyoming.

 Wisconsin set records for new cases twice last week and is now reporting more new infections each day than Florida.
 South Dakota set records for new cases three times last week.